ietf-wg-aipref/wg-materials/interim-25-10/arrangements.md

 ## Transportation

-Google Sihlpost is adjacent to [Zürich Hauptbahnhof](https://www.sbb.ch/en/travel-information/stations/find-station/zuerich-hb-station.html), with train connectivity to most of Europe and direct access to [Flughafen Zürich](https://www.flughafen-zuerich.ch/en/passengers), which has air connectivity to numerous international destinations.
+Google is adjacent to [Zürich Hauptbahnhof](https://www.sbb.ch/en/travel-information/stations/find-station/zuerich-hb-station.html), with train connectivity to most of Europe and direct access to [Flughafen Zürich](https://www.flughafen-zuerich.ch/en/passengers), which has air connectivity to numerous international destinations.